SaleCar/Vue3-QuickStart/README.md

 ## Routing

 As you change pages, URL changes as well.
 Also works browser back button.
 Routes are simply page names.
 No option for custom routes, for that you must use specialized router.
-For this to work, .htaccess file is required.
+For this simple router to work, .htaccess file is required (for Apache web server).

 ## Store